- A Doctor of Philosophy (PhD) is the highest globally recognized postgraduate degree that higher education institutions can award.

 Once you have done the viva – you’re on the home stretch.
 You will typically be asked to make some amendments to your thesis based on the examiner’s feedback.
 You are then ready to submit your final thesis for either:

-- PhD – If you pass the requirements you will be awarded a PhD (this is the most common outcome),
+- PhD – If you pass the requirements you will be awarded a PhD degree (most common outcome),

-- MPhil – If you failed to meet requirements for a PhD you can still be awarded a downgraded degree (MPhil),
+- MPhil – If you failed to meet requirements for a PhD, you may be downgraded to an MPhil degree (uncommon outcome),

-- Fail – No award is given (very uncommon) – typically reserved for cases of plagiarism.
+- Fail – No award is given, typically for cases of plagiarism (extremely uncommon outcome).

 Second, a PhD also enables the opportunity for landing a job in a research & development role outside of the academic environment.
 Examples of this include laboratory work for a private or third sector company, a governmental role and research for commercial and industrial applications.

-Finally, in possessing a PhD, you can show to employers (in any field) that you have vital skills that make you an asset to any company.
+Finally, in possessing a PhD degree, you can show to employers that you have vital skills that make you an asset to any company.
 Three examples of the transferable skills that you gain through a PhD are effective communication, time management, and report writing.

 - Communication – presenting your work in written and oral forms using journal papers and podium presentations, shows your ability to share complex ideas effectively and to those with less background knowledge than you.
 Communication is key in the professional environment, regardless of the job.